ddprrt/ddprrt.github.io/_posts/2015-05-03-gulp-recipes-part-2.md

 - tools
 ---

 One month has passed, many questions on [StackOverflow](http://stackoverflow.com/questions/tagged/gulp) have been answered, so here's yet another round of common Gulp issues with a simple and repeatable solution to them.
-Be sure to checkout last [month's edition](/gulp-recipes-part-1), as well as my articles on [Gulp, PHP and BrowserSync](/php-browsersync-grunt-gulp) and [multiple Browserify bundles](/gulp-browserify-multiple-bundles/).
+Be sure to check out last [month's edition](/gulp-recipes-part-1), as well as my articles on [Gulp, PHP and BrowserSync](/php-browsersync-grunt-gulp) and [multiple Browserify bundles](/gulp-browserify-multiple-bundles/).

 ### Today's menu: